Iyo-Ōzu Station: Lines

+The Uwakai limited express train, which runs between Matsuyama and Uwajima, stops at this station.

 Layout

 The station consists of an island platform and a side platform serving three tracks.
 Access to the island platform is by means of a footbridge.
 The station building houses a waiting room, a JR ticket window (with a Midori no Madoguchi facility) and a JR Travel Centre (Warp Plaza).
 Car parking is available at the station.
 Several sidings branch off the tracks, the one beyond track 3 leading to a disused freight platform.